QI-CSHL/QuantLabs2025/_sources/Lab04_ML-based_Segmentation_and_Classification.md

 :class: important

 Let's make this (even more) interesting!
 Try to come up with a 'good enough' classifier with as few total annotations as possible.
 What strategy/reasoning did you use to get there?
 Compare your results with your labmates and see who manages to win the coveted **"Least pixels for good classification" Crown** :crown: this year!

+If you want to submit your classification model for the competition, save your project as `YOUR_NAME_2025.ilp` and upload it to this [Google Drive folder](https://drive.google.com/drive/folders/12V2UAylQlCgq39ScCftEHK-3CxCFQd8I?usp=drive_link).
 ```
 ---